Phylogenetic tree

 A spindle diagram, showing the evolution of the vertebrates at class level, width of spindles indicating number of families.
 Spindle diagrams are often used in evolutionary taxonomy.

 A spindle diagram, or bubble diagram, is often called a romerogram, after its popularisation by the American palaeontologist Alfred Romer.[17]
 It represents taxonomic diversity (horizontal width) against geological time (vertical axis) in order to reflect the variation of abundance of various taxa through time.
-However, a spindle diagram is not an evolutionary tree:[18] the taxonomic spindles obscure the actual relationships of the parent taxon to the daughter taxon[17] and have the disadvantage of involving the paraphyly of the parental group.[19]
+A spindle diagram is not an evolutionary tree:[18] the taxonomic spindles obscure the actual relationships of the parent taxon to the daughter taxon[17] and have the disadvantage of involving the paraphyly of the parental group.[19]
 This type of diagram is no longer used in the form originally proposed.[19]

 Coral of life